PankajJava12/video-streaming/SCALING_PLAN.md

-# 📈 Scaling Plan for Netflix-Like Video Streaming App 🚀
+# 📈 Scaling Plan for Video Streaming App 🚀

 As the user base and video content grow, **scaling** becomes crucial for **performance, reliability, and cost-effectiveness**.
 Below is a **scaling strategy** to handle increased load and traffic.